 - 1) Retirement fund or a public institution provided that in respect of the income of the public institution from the sale of land, an exemption of half the tax shall be granted.
-For the purposes of this paragraph, 'retirement fund' and a 'public institution', as defined in Section 9(2) of the Israeli Tax Ordinance; - 2) A resident of a treaty country managing a retirement age savings plan or long-term savings plan similar to a fund, and any pension fund that is a resident of a treaty country or managed by a resident of a treaty country, provided that profits received from retirement savings plan are exempt from tax in that resident country.
+For the purposes of this paragraph, 'retirement fund' and a 'public institution', as defined in Section 9(2) of the Israeli Tax Ordinance; and - 2) A resident of a treaty country managing a retirement age savings plan or long-term savings plan similar to a fund, and any pension fund that is a resident of a treaty country or managed by a resident of a treaty country, provided that profits received from retirement savings plan are exempt from tax in that resident country.

-Other corporations that invest in the REIT are subject to corporate tax rates (23% in 2020).
-Individuals are subject to the individual marginal tax rate of up to 47% at the highest tax bracket, in 2020.
-Please note that as of January 1, 2017, individuals which their total chargeable income exceeds NIS 651,600 (in 2020), are subject to an additional 3% tax rate on the part of their chargeable income.
+Other corporations that invest in the REIT are subject to corporate tax rates (23% in 2021).
+Individuals are subject to the individual marginal tax rate of up to 47% at the highest tax bracket in 2020.
+Please note that as of January 1, 2017, individuals whose total chargeable income exceeds NIS 647,640 (in 2021) are subject to an additional 3% tax rate on the part of their chargeable income.

-Listing country Number of Listed Number in EPRA Sector mkt cap % of Global
+Listing country Number of REITs Number in EPRA REIT Index Sector mkt cap (EUR m) % of Global REIT Index Israel 4 0 EUR 2,509 0.00%

-REITs REIT Index (EUR m) REIT Index

-Israel 6 0 EUR 1,305 0.00%

-^{} Market cap rebased in EUR and are correct as at June 30, 2020.
+^{} All market caps and returns are rebased in EUR and are correct as of 30 June 2021.
 The Global REIT Index is the FTSE EPRA Nareit Global REITs Index.
-EPRA, July 2020.
+EPRA, 30 June 2021.